siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-10-23-how-to-troubleshoot-common-issues-on-your-iphone-16.md

-* For Wi-Fi issues, go to **Settings &gt; Wi-Fi**, select your network, and choose “Forget This Network.”
+* For Wi-Fi issues, go to **Settings > Wi-Fi**, select your network, and choose “Forget This Network.”
 Reconnect by entering the password again.

-* For Bluetooth problems, go to **Settings &gt; Bluetooth**, tap on the “i” next to your device, and select “Forget This Device.”
+* For Bluetooth problems, go to **Settings > Bluetooth**, tap on the “i” next to your device, and select “Forget This Device.”
 Then reconnect.